MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

     | `is_legacy` | Set to `false`, which tells Selenium that you are driving the new Chromium-based Microsoft Edge browser. |
     | `"webview2"` | A string that tells Selenium you are driving WebView2. |

-1. Next, configure `edgeOptions` to use Chromium and WebView by setting the member variables `UseChromium` and `UseWebView` to true.
+1. Next, configure `edgeOptions` to use Chromium and WebView2 by setting the member variables `UseChromium` and `UseWebView` to true.
 Then, set `edgeOptions.BinaryLocation` to the file path of your WebView2 project runtime.
 Finally, create the `EdgeDriver` object using `EdgeOptions`.

     You may copy and paste the following code underneath `edgeOptions`.
 Ensure you specify the correct file paths to your project runtime and the Microsoft Edge Driver runtime on your machine.